Wittle-South-LLC/redux-immutable-model/docs/BaseRIMService.md

 BaseRIMService
 ==============

-This class implements state / collection management for a data model object.
-It is intended to manage all instances of the data model object within an application, and handle all state changes associated with the collection of instances as part of Redux operations.
+This class is the base class for services that manage collections of redux-immutable-model (RIM) Objects.
+It implements shared methods that are independent of the storage collection.
+There are multiple sub-classes that add in storage collections and methods that depend on them.

 Assumptions
 -----------
-1) All instances can be uniquely identified by an ID.
-2) Current implmenetation manages the collection of instances as an Immutable Map; if you have use cases for other Immutable collection types, please submit an issue.
+1) Service provides a set of methods to do synchronous operations affecting collection state, and asynchronous operations affecting collection state.
-3) Application is constructed to populate the client data model for an authenticated user in response to a login or rehydrate (refresh) request
+2) Application is constructed to populate the client data model for an authenticated user in response to a login or rehydrate (refresh) request
-4) Assumes that applications are interested in triggering route changes on successful asynchronous call results, and that error results will be handled from the route where the asynchronous calls were initiated.
+3) Assumes that applications are interested in triggering route changes on successful asynchronous call results, and that error results will be handled from the route where the asynchronous calls were initiated.
-5) Assumes that when an application searches for data model objects, the search results are transient, and should be managed as a separate collection.
+4) Assumes that when an application searches for data model objects, the search results are transient, and should be managed as a separate collection.

 Collection Management Actions
 -----------------------------

-* deleteId(id) - Deletes the instance with the given ID from the collection.
-  This does not trigger a persistent delete, see commitDelete() for that.
+* delete(obj) - Deletes instance whos ID matches the provided object This does not trigger a persistent delete, see commitDelete() for that.
 * emptyState() - Clears all state for this data model object
 * getById(id) - Returns the instance specified by the given ID from the